 Add one small piece of liver of sulfur and dissolve.
 Then immediately add your jewelry.
 I use rubber coated tongs and make sure to gently rotate the piece every 30 seconds or so.

 You'll notice the piece almost instantly start changing to red/brown then blue/purple hues.
-If I am adding a dark tone to a ring, once it gets the initial dark gray tone I like to take it out and use a soapy brass brush to gently rub the patina.
+If I am adding a dark tone to a ring, once it gets the initial dark gray tone I like to take it out and use a soapy brass brush or soft toothbrush to gently rub the patina.
 It kind of adds a smooth tone to the piece.
 I then rinse and put it back in the sulfur water until it darkens to the finish I am looking for.

 Take the piece out, rinse it in cool water and dry with a blow dryer.
 I like to add a wax sealer, called Renaissance Wax, which makes the finish look rich and dark.